 Stocks In The News

-In the bond market, treasuries are continuing to see strength, moving back towards their highs of the day.
-Subsequently, the yield on the benchmark 10-year note is down 5.1 basis points at 2.794 percent.
+In the bond market, treasuries are benefiting from the weakness among stocks, as traders move their money in the relative safety of bonds.
+Subsequently, the yield on the benchmark ten-year note is currently down 7.8 basis points at 3.215 percent.

 For comments and feedback: contact email@example.com